-The School Board provides strategic leadership and direction to their school or kura.
+The School Board provides strategic governance to their school or kura.
 The board works in partnership with the community, principal, teachers, support staff, and the government to ensure the best possible outcomes for all students.

 The board is accountable for student progress and achievement to its parents, community and the Crown.
-The board has the overall responsibility and accountability for the school or kura.
+The board has the overall responsibility for the financial viability of the school or kura.
 The legal responsibilities of school Boards are determined by the Education and Training Act 2020.

 Board members represent the community and benefit from the input of parents.